carsault/chord_extraction_prediction_lib/README.md

 - Copy the produced `.mxo` external inside `chord_extraction_prediction_lib/Max_library/external`

 ## Troubleshooting
-Please write to `tristan.carsault@ircam.fr` for any question, or to share with us your projects using DYCI2 !
+Please write to `tristan.carsault@ircam.fr` for any question, or to share with us your projects using Chord extraction and preidiction library !

 ## License
 GPL v3